Forward- or Reverse-Mode Automatic Differentiation: What's the Difference?: Setting the Stage

 We assign an overloaded meaning to symbolic expressions by mapping them to a \emph{(commutative) semiring}.
-This overloading gives us the flexibility to interpret expressions in terms of both their plain value and of different AD flavors.
+The `semi' in semiring refers to the fact that a semi-ring is a ring that does not need to have an additive inverse.
+We omit it here because AD does not require it.
+Nevertheless, \Cref{sec:additional-primitives} shows that, if such an inverse exists, it can be accommodated.
+The commutativity requirement we impose is not essential, but simplifies the presentation. \Cref{sec:non-comm} extends the approach to non-commutative semirings, which is necessary to support, for instance, matrices.
+The overloading gives us the flexibility to interpret expressions in terms of both their plain value and of different AD flavors.

-\begin{definition}[Semiring] A \emph{semiring} is a set, together with two binary operators \ensuremath{\mathop{\oplus}} (``addition'') and \ensuremath{\mathop{\otimes}} (``multiplication'') and two distinguished elements \ensuremath{\Varid{zero}} and \ensuremath{\Varid{one}}.
-These should obey the laws of Figure~\ref{fig:semiring-laws}: \ensuremath{\mathop{\oplus}} and \ensuremath{\mathop{\otimes}} should both be assocative and commutative and have neutral elements \ensuremath{\Varid{zero}} and \ensuremath{\Varid{one}} respectively.
-Moreover, \ensuremath{\mathop{\otimes}} should distribute over \ensuremath{\mathop{\oplus}} and have \ensuremath{\Varid{zero}} as annihilator. \end{definition}
+\begin{definition}[Semiring] A \emph{semiring} is a set, together with two binary operators \ensuremath{\oplus} (``addition'') and \ensuremath{\otimes} (``multiplication'') and two distinguished elements \ensuremath{\Varid{zero}} and \ensuremath{\Varid{one}}.
+These should obey the laws of Figure~\ref{fig:semiring-laws}: \ensuremath{\oplus} and \ensuremath{\otimes} should both be assocative and commutative and have neutral elements \ensuremath{\Varid{zero}} and \ensuremath{\Varid{one}} respectively.
+Moreover, \ensuremath{\otimes} should distribute over \ensuremath{\oplus} and have \ensuremath{\Varid{zero}} as annihilator. \end{definition}

 In Haskell, we capture the algebraic concept of a semiring in the \ensuremath{\Conid{Semiring}} type class, with instances for numeric types (e.g., \ensuremath{\Conid{Int}}, \ensuremath{\Conid{Float}}\footnote{If we ignore the limitations of floating point arithmetic.}) that respect the laws.